melladam/melladam.github.io/index.md

   The graph illustrate that Gaming is <strong>reactive</strong> (as it spikes) and <strong>stable</strong> (as it keeps growing).
 </p>
 <p>
-  <strong>Views climb sharply over time</strong>.
-Instead of a slow, flat progression, the curve rises quickly,
+  <strong>Views climb sharply over time:</strong> instead of a slow, flat progression, the curve rises quickly,
   which means Gaming keeps capturing new attention quarter after quarter.
 This is what we expect from a category that has become mainstream: more creators join in, more viewers show up, and the audience keeps expanding.
 </p>
 <p>
-  <strong>Uploads don’t follow a perfectly smooth rhythm</strong>.
-The number of videos posted per quarter goes up and down,
+  <strong>Uploads don’t follow a perfectly smooth rhythm:</strong> The number of videos posted per quarter goes up and down,
   which is normal for a fast-moving ecosystem: production often follows external timing (big releases, seasonal periods, major online trends), and creators adapt their output accordingly.
 What matters is that even with these variations, Gaming continues to accumulate views and stay active.